ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 **Server-side ability to edit existing (finalized) task instances?**

-Would be done in a generic way, i.e. offer table with {fieldname, comment, old value, new value}; constrain to min/max or permitted values where applicable; at first “submit”, show differences and ask for confirmation; audit changes.
+Would be done in a generic way, i.e. offer table with {fieldname, comment, old value, new value}; constrain to min/max or permitted values where applicable;
+at first “submit”, show differences and ask for confirmation; audit changes.
 For BLOBs, allow option to upload file (or leave unchanged).

 **Client-side index of tasks by patient ID, to speed up lookup on the tablet?**

 Might be worthwhile on the client side as the number of tasks grows.
 (The server already has indexing by patient ID.)

 **MRI triggering on task side**

 For example: CamCOPS tasks running on a desktop and communicating via TCP/IP with a tool that talks to an MRI scanner for pulse synchronization and response.

-**Further internationalization of task strings**

-Should we add an extra field for an ISO-639-1 two-letter language code (e.g.
-“en” for English) to the extra strings?
-Not clear this is required; different servers can already distribute whichever language they want, so the feature would only be relevant for “simultaneously multilingual” environments.
-Deferred for now.

 Considered but rejected